redis/redis-doc/docs/manual/replication.md

 * Don't configure an instance as a writable replica as an intermediary step when upgrading a set of instances in a running system.
   In general, don't configure an instance as a writable replica if it can ever be promoted to a master if you want to guarantee data consistency.

-Historically, there were some use cases that were considere legitimate for writable replicas.
+Historically, there were some use cases that were consider legitimate for writable replicas.
 As of version 7.0, these use cases are now all obsolete and the same can be achieved by other means.
 For example: